textasdata/tada2023/index.md

 | 11:30	| Panel 5
 | 12:45	| Lunch

 The main program ends at lunch.
-The Text as Data Association's board will have a meeting after lunch.

 <!--
 ### Key Dates